 Problems with your bite can cause great discomfort.
 Allowing those issues to linger and not addressing them in a timely fashion, can lead to additional disruptions to your health.
-Millions suffer from TMJ disorder (temporomandibular disorder).
+Millions suffer from TMJ Dysfunction (temporomandibular disorder).
 So, for the help you need with your TMJ issues, Dr. James Fondriest of Lake Forest Dental Arts in Chicago, IL, can assist.

-Understanding TMJ Disorder
+Understanding TMJ Dysfunction

 There is no doubt about it that TMJ is painful.
 Those who suffer from it can have tightness and sharp pain in their jaws.
 That pain can also extend all around the face.
 TMJ can also produce migraine headaches, headaches with “shooting” pain or headaches that have a “piercing” feeling.